MicrosoftDocs/fabric-docs/docs/security/security-trusted-workspace-access.md

 You can use Spark to access data from your OneLake shortcuts.
 When shortcuts are used in Spark, they appear as folders in OneLake.
 You just need to reference the folder name to access the data.

-You can use the OneLake shortcut to Storage account with trusted workspace access in Spark notebooks.
+You can use the OneLake shortcut to storage accounts with trusted workspace access in Spark notebooks.

 > [!NOTE]
 > When OneLake shortcuts with trusted workspace access are referenced in Spark custom code, the trusted token of the storage account is not available to custom code.